harmony-one/h/progress/rikako-hatoya.md

+2024-12-02 Mon: Continuation of checking script for transcription.
+Worked on writing 2025 individual goals and Q4 summary.

+---

 2024-12-01 Sun: Looked into more updates regarding youtube transcription subtitle.
 Reviewed merge from harmony-one/clip-subtitle for assemblyai-youtube client.

 2024-11-30 Sat: Continued work with revideo to automate transcription.
 Further looked into descript to make texts mocking that of descript's with revideo.